Update a global address list

 Estimated time to complete each procedure: 5 minutes.

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Address lists" entry in the Email address and address book permissions topic.

 By default in Exchange Online, the Address List role isn't assigned to any role groups.
 To use any cmdlets that require the Address List role, you need to add the role to a role group.
 For more information, see the "Add a role to a role group" section in the topic, Manage role groups.

-You can't use the Exchange Administration Center (EAC) to perform this procedure.
+You can't use the Exchange admin center (EAC) to perform this procedure.
 You must use the Shell.